krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 ### 1. &nbsp; Searching for a node

 Given a target node value `num`, one can search according to the properties of the binary search tree.
-As shown in the Figure 7-17 , we declare a node `cur` and start from the binary tree's root node `root`, looping to compare the size relationship between the node value `cur.val` and `num`.
+As shown in Figure 7-17, we declare a node `cur` and start from the binary tree's root node `root`, looping to compare the size relationship between the node value `cur.val` and `num`.

 - If `cur.val < num`, it means the target node is in `cur`'s right subtree, thus execute `cur = cur.right`.
 - If `cur.val > num`, it means the target node is in `cur`'s left subtree, thus execute `cur = cur.left`.